-Ref Condition A6 be undertaken, in consultation with identif a document or monitoring program to be prepared, or a review t fied parties, evidence of the consultation undertaken must be the document.
-The evidence must include: (a) documentation of the engagement wit occurred before submitting the document th the party identified in the condition of approval that has for approval; (b) a log of the dates of engagement or a the issues raised by them; ttempted engagement with the identified party and a summary o ne identified party(s) where feedback has not been provided to failed to provide feedback after repeated requests; (d) outline of the issues raised by the identified party(s) and how they have been addressed; and (e) a description of the outstanding issues not been addressed. s raised by the identified party(s) and the reasons why they hav C5 consultation with the relevant governmen raised by a government agency during co Condition C1, the following CEMP Sub-plans must be prepared it agencies identified for each CEMP Sub-plan.
-Details of issues consultation (as required by Condition A6) must be provided with itted to the Planning Secretary / ER (whichever is applicable).
-Secretary / ER (whichever is applicable) j Secretary / ER (whichever is applicable) j Relevant government agencies to be consulted for Required CEMP Sub-plan Relevant government agencies to be consulted for each CEMP Sub-plan Relevant Councils and WaterNSW (in relation to its Required CEMP Sub-plan (a) Noise and vibration Relevant government agencies to be consulted for each CEMP Sub-plan Relevant Councils and WaterNSW (in relation to its assets)
+Ref Condition A6 be under taken, in consultation with ident a document or monitoring program to be prepared, or a review to tified parties, evidence of the consultation undertaken must be the document.
+The evidence must include: (a) documentation of the engagement with the party identified in the condition of approval that has occurred before submitting the document for approval; (b) a log of the dates of engagement or attempted engagement with the identified party and a summary of the issues raised by them; (c) documentation of the follow-up with the identified party(s) where feedback has not been provided to confirm that the party(s) has none or has failed to provide feedback after repeated requests; (d) outline of the issues raised by the identified party(s) and how they have been addressed; and (e) a description of the outstanding issues raised by the identified party(s) and the reasons why they have not been addressed.
+C5 consultat raised by tion with the relevant governmer / a government agency during c Condition C1, the following CEMP Sub-plans must be prepared in nt agencies identified for each CEMP Sub-plan.
+Details of issues consultation (as required by Condition A6) must be provided with nitted to the Planning Secretary / ER (whichever is applicable).
+Where a - st(s) is not included, the Proponent must provide the Planning Where a government agency(ies) reques st(s) is not included, the Proponent must provide the Planning Where a government agency(ies) reques y / ER (whichever is applicable) st(s) is not included, the Proponent must provide the Planning justification as to why.
+Relevant government agencies to be consulted for Where a Secretar government agency(ies) reques y / ER (whichever is applicable) Required CEMP Sub-plan st(s) is not included, the Proponent must provide the Planning justification as to why.
+Relevant government agencies to be consulted for each CEMP Sub-plan Relevant Councils and WaterNSW (in relation to its Where a Secretar government agency(ies) reques y / ER (whichever is applicable) Required CEMP Sub-plan Noise and vibration st(s) is not included, the Proponent must provide the Planning justification as to why.
+Relevant government agencies to be consulted for each CEMP Sub-plan Relevant Councils and WaterNSW (in relation to its assets)